maruel/dlibox/go/pio/doc/users/README.md

 Documentation for _users_ who want ready-to-use tools.

+## Functionality included

+[cmd/](../../cmd/) contains all the tools.
+Take a look first to see the included functionality.

 ## Installing locally

 The `pio` project doesn't release binaries at the moment, you are expected to